assert-lab/assert-lab.github.io/PI.md

 <p>
   I earned my <strong>Ph.D. in Computer Science</strong> from the <strong>University of Virginia</strong> in Summer 2025, where I was advised by
   <a href="https://matthewbdwyer.github.io/">Dr. Matthew Dwyer</a>.
-  Broadly, my research area is <strong>AI for Software Engineering</strong>, with a focus on <em>requirements, testing, debugging, and repair</em> for both classical and quantum software.
+  Broadly, my research area is <strong>AI for Software Engineering</strong>, with a focus on <em>requirements, testing, debugging, and repair</em> for software systems.
   My long-term vision is to advance the development of high-quality, reliable software through <em>cost-effective automation</em> powered by <strong>AI/ML, large language models (LLMs),</strong> and <strong>agentic AI</strong>.
 </p>